Master of Education (M.Ed.) Major in Educational Leadership (Principal Certification Concentration)

 Grade Mode: Standard Letter

 EDCL 5340.
-Shaping Organizations and Using Inquiry: Management and Leadership.
+Organizational Management and Analysis in Educational Leadership.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.